inkognitro/react-redux-saga-boilerplate/docs/coding.guidelines.md

 I recommend avoiding default exports at all.

 ## Redux-saga
-It is recommended splitting your redux-saga logic into `flows` (aka handlers) and custom `effects`.
+It's recommended splitting your redux-saga logic into `flows` and custom `effects`.

 ### `flow` - generator functions
+This saga functions could also be called "handlers".
-Flows are hierarchically composed by factories.
+`Flows` are hierarchically composed by service factories.
 Usually the root factory is the service factory of an app.
 Dependencies are passed down by these factories.
 Side effects are happening in these sagas.

 ### `effect` - generator functions
-An `effect` is an independent saga, listening for commands and events, without dependencies :warning: !!
+A `effect` is an independent saga, listening for commands and events, without dependencies :warning: !!
 A custom effect provides functionality, which otherwise must be double coded in other modules.

 ## Avoid circular imports